-Commonly asked questions about recruitment
+Commonly asked questions about recruitment:

 Q: I am a legacy, does that mean I am guaranteed to get into that sorority?

 A: Not necessarily.
-Each sorority has their own policies regarding legacies.
+Each sorority has its own policies regarding legacies.
 While it can be exciting to have a connection or tie to a chapter, the most important part is to keep an open mind through the recruitment process and find the best fit for YOU.